 Pollination dependence

-To estimate the values of pollination dependence for each cultivar we used the Siopa 2023), FAO (2018) and Klein (2020).
+To estimate the values of pollination dependence for each cultivar we used the values in the study of Siopa and collaborators (2023) using the mean and maximum estimated values.
+For crops not listed in Siopa et al (2023) we complemented with information from FAO (2018) and the work of Klein and collaborators (2020).

 Statistical analyses

+To test how changes in N input (eq 1) affect each type of response variable (reproductive investment and fruit production, eq 2), we used general linear mixed models (GLMM) with study ID, plant species, number of replicates and type of metric as random effect using lme4 package (Bates et al. 2015).
+To check if the effect of N input varied between metrics and across climatic regions, environmental temperature and type of metric were also included as fixed term, as well as the two-way and three-way interactions between variables.
+For fruiting models, pollinator dependence level of the plant species was also included, as well as the two-way and three-way interactions with the other fixed factors.
+This variable allowed to test if the effect of N input was more accentuated for species with higher pollinator dependence (expectation 3).

-each type of response variable (reproductive investment and fruit production), we s general linear mixed model (GLMM) with study ID, plant species and type of metric as random effect using lme4 package (Bates et al. 2015).
-To test if the direction of the effect of N input changes after certain threshold values, we compare models assuming linear growth (i.e., no change in effect, continuous positive effect throughout N input gradient), logarithmic growth (positive effect strength weakens as N input values increase, tending to a null effect), and a quadratic relationship (positive effect followed by negative effect) compare using Akaike Information Criterion (AIC).
+To test if the direction of the effect of N input changes after certain threshold values, we compared models assuming linear growth (i.e., no change in effect, continuous positive effect throughout N input gradient), logarithmic growth (positive effect strength weakens as N input values increase, tending to a null effect), and a quadratic relationship (positive effect followed by negative effect).
+The three full models were compared using Akaike Information Criterion (AIC).
+After selecting the best transformation for N input, a model selection was applied to the full model to check if N input effects varied across metrics, pollinator dependence level and climate.
+Then, once the full model was defined, we generate a full sub-model from the full model using dredge function and the recommended dosage as the intercept (Bartón, 2009).

-R

-A total of independent studies from 3 countries were selected after the systematic reviewTable .
+RESULTS

+A total of 96 independent studies from 31 countries were selected after the systematic review (Fig 1a, Table S1).
+Together, these led to a total of 60 plant species studied, of which 32 were species used for gardening 28 and were agricultural crops with information of flowering and fruiting.
+These species cover a range of pollinator dependence from 0 to 100% dependent (see Fig 1a red dots, Table S2).
+Across all plant species, we had 1081 values for flowering, and 484 values for fruiting.

-Figure 1.
-Location of selected after the systematic review.
+Figure 1a.
+Location of the studies selected after the systematic review.
+Black dots represent studies that has only flowering information.
+Red dots represent studies that has both flowering and fruiting values.